Chakram: History

-The earliest references to the chakram come from the fifth century BC Indian epics Mahabharata and Ramayana, where the Sudarshana Chakra is the weapon of the god Vishnu.
-Contemporaneous Tamil poems from the second century BC record it as thikiri (திகிரி).
-Chakra-dhāri ("chakram-wielder" or "disc-bearer") is a name for Krishna.
-The chakram was later used extensively by the Sikhs at least until the days of Ranjit Singh.
-Even in present days, the Nihangs wear chakkar on their damalaas and also in the uniform of Sikh Regiment worn on turban.
-It came to be associated with Sikhs because of the Nihang practice of wearing chakram on their arms, around the neck and even tied in tiers on high turbans.
+The earliest textual references to the chakram as a weapon emerge in the ancient Indian epics, notably the Mahabharata and Ramayana (composed c.
+5th century BCE), where it appears as a divine weapon wielded by deities.
+Contemporaneous Tamil poems from the second century BCE record it as thikiri (திகிரி).
+The Arthashastra, a strategic treatise attributed to Kautilya (c.
+300 BCE–300 CE), also alludes to cakra-like implements in its discussions of military armaments.
+While direct physical evidence from the ancient era is limited, numismatic depictions on Greco-Bactrian coins from the 2nd century BCE show deities wielding the chakram, suggesting its early integration into military iconography.

+During the medieval period, the chakram saw adoption among Rajput warriors and Mughal forces, where it served as a secondary weapon in close-quarters and skirmish tactics.
 Portuguese chronicler Duarte Barbosa writes (c.
-1516) of the chakram being used in the Delhi Sultanate.
+1516) of the chakram being actively used in the Vijayanagara Empire:

-The people of the kingdom ... are very good fighting men and good knights, armed with many kinds of weapons; they are great bowmen, and very strong men; they have very good lances, swords, daggers, steel maces, and battle-axes, with which they fight; and they have some steel wheels, which they call chakarani, two fingers broad, sharp outside like knives, and without edge inside; and the surface of these is of the size of a small plate.
+The people of the kingdom ... are very good fighting men and good knights, armed with many kinds of weapons... and they have some steel wheels, which they call chacarani, two fingers broad, sharp outside like knives, and without edge inside; and the surface of these is of the size of a small plate.
 And they carry seven or eight of these each, put on the left arm; and they take one and put it on the finger of the right hand, and make it spin round many times, and so they hurl it at their enemies, and if they hit anyone on the arm or leg or neck, it cuts through all.

-And with these they carry on much fighting, and are very dexterous with them.
+The weapon's prominence peaked with the Sikh Nihang and Akali warriors from the 17th to 19th centuries, who integrated it heavily into their martial code.
+During the Anglo-Sikh Wars (1845–1849), the chakram was used effectively by Sikh cavalry to disrupt British formations.

+The chakram's decline began with the widespread introduction of firearms and accelerated under 19th-century British colonization.
+The colonial Arms Act, 1878 heavily restricted Indian possession of traditional weapons to prevent uprisings, marginalizing edged weapons like the chakram and forcing martial training into secretive, underground practices.

 From its native India, variations of the chakram spread to other Asian countries.
-In Tibet and Malaysia, it was not flat but torus-like.
-Mongol cavalry used a similar throwing weapon with spiked edges.
+In Tibet and Malaysia, a similar weapon was sometimes used that was not flat but thicker and torus-like in construction.
+Mongol cavalry occasionally used a similar throwing ring featuring spiked or jagged edges.

-Chakarani is a name for flat, steel, throwing ring similar to the chakram and used by the Jubba tribe of central Africa.